agentlang-ai/agentlang-docs/docs/concepts/declarative-dataflow.md

 # Declarative Dataflow

 Custom business logic is written in Fractl using **dataflows**.
 Each dataflow is a collection of patterns.
-Each pattern is a declarative assertion on the domain that performs a (sometimes, conditional) CRUD operation on entity instance(s), evaluates a function or triggers other events.
+Each pattern is a declarative assertion on the domain that performs a (sometimes, conditional) CRUD operation on entity instance(s), evaluates a function or trigger other events.

 Dataflow patterns are written in a data-oriented syntax in Fractl language and are represented by dataflow pattern blocks in the design studio.

 ## References

 Most Dataflow patterns, when evaluated, generate a result - which is either an instance or a sequence of instances.
 The result, or a subset of it, might be used in one or more of the dataflow pattern(s) that follow.
-Dataflow patterns can simply reference the result of a prior dataflow pattern using the name of the entity in the pattern or an alias assigned to the result set.
+Dataflow patterns can simply reference the result of a prior pattern using the name of the entity or an alias assigned to the result set.

 #### Example